High Holy Days

 CMI’s van is available to provide transportation for Rosh Hashanah and Yom Kippur Evening and Morning Services.
 If you wish to get a ride, please call the office at least 48 hours in advance of the service you wish to attend.

 Babysitting is available during Rosh Hashanah and Yom Kippur morning services.
-There is a small fee for each session.
 If you wish to ensure a spot for your child, please call the office at least 48 hours in advance.

 Annual Food Drive